themanyone/whisper_dictation/README.md

 # get whisper-jax working before continuing with this project
-pip install --upgrade --no-deps --force-reinstall git+https://github.com/sanchit-gandhi/whisper-jax.git pip install numpy
+pip install --upgrade --no-deps --force-reinstall git+https://github.com/sanchit-gandhi/whisper-jax.git pip install numpy pip install ffmpeg
 # for record.py
 pip install pygobject
 git clone https://github.com/themanyone/whisper_dictation
 ```

 There may be other dependencies not listed, such as `xdotool`.
-Go ahead and install that.
+Go ahead and install whatever it asks for.

 Modify `dictate.py` and set your threshold audio level and device.
 Use `gst-inspect-1.0` to get a list of sources.
 The default `autoaudiosrc` should work in most cases.